 My early evening snack was a homemade ice cream sandwich at Jacques Torres Chocolate and Ice Cream (66 Water St., Brooklyn; Tel: 718-875-9772) during the Brooklyn walking tour with Context Travel.
 Oh yes, yummy!

 What I Learned Sunday

 Gary Arndt’s (@EverywhereTrip) presentation on how to become an expert travel pornographer, err, photographer (his topic was “Travel Porn” and power of images), was extremely inspiring.
+While many may have thought that the ‘travel pornographer’ presentation would show people how to be a like a m porn performer while on the road, fortunately (or unfortunately for some) this was not the case.
 Perhaps it was because he is a regular guy who traveled the world and blogs about it.
 He makes travel blogging success seem attainable.